 Medical/Compassionate Withdrawal Appeal

-Students who have significant, extenuating medical or compassionate circumstance and who wish to withdraw after the deadline may submit a medical/compassionate withdrawal appeal to the Registrar.
-Appeals are normally accepted only up to the last day of instructional activity (prior to final exams).
-To be considered for a refund (less the non-refundable registration deposit and all Student Society fees) after the drop with refund deadline for medical / compassionate reasons, a complete medical/compassionate withdrawal appeal form and supporting documentation must be received by the Registrar by or before the last date to drop without academic penalty (typically up to 66% of a course duration).
+Students who have significant, extenuating medical or compassionate circumstances and who wish to withdraw after the deadline may submit a medical/compassionate withdrawal to the Registrar.
+Requests are normally accepted only up to the last day of instructional activity (prior to final exams).
+To be considered for a refund (less the non-refundable registration deposit and all Student Society fees) after the drop with refund deadline for medical/compassionate reasons, a complete medical/compassionate withdrawal appeal form and supporting documentation must be received by the Registrar by or before the last date to drop without academic penalty (typically up to 66% of a course duration).
 Please read the Policy for more information.

 All courses except those listed as "Restricted" are available to audit.
 If you are a current student and you wish to audit a course, follow these steps:

 - On the first day of class, contact the instructor to request their approval on a Permission to Audit (PTA) form

 - Once you have been admitted to the class, submit the completed and signed (by instructor) form to Registration.

 - prior to the add/drop deadline, you will be required to pay 50% of the tuition for the audit course

 - after the add/drop deadline, full tuition fees are applicable